 Taste: Raisins, currants, sultanas… ginger and cinnamon.
 Milk chocolate.
 Oak.
 Caramel.
 Orange creams.

-Value for Money: The Càrn Mòr range has always included a selection of affordable offerings but in all honesty I’ve found their cheaper expressions to be a little pedestrian in the past.
-Since the label got a bit of a rebranding however, the range seems to have become more interesting with a but more variation in the casks being used.
+Thoughts: The Càrn Mòr range has always included a selection of affordable offerings but in all honesty I’ve found their cheaper expressions to be a little pedestrian in the past.
+Since the label got a bit of a rebranding, however, the range seems to have become more interesting with a bit more variation in the casks being used.
 I generally prefer not to buy whisky without sampling it first, but at £52 this seemed worth the gamble and I can’t say I’ve been left disappointed with my stab in the dark.

 The first dram out the bottle is rarely the best one and that certainly proved to be the case here.
 The whisky wasn’t unpleasant in any way, just a little closed.
 Water and time worked wonders though and it soon began to unveil itself.
 Thus far I’ve found subsequent drams to require a similar splash of water in order to get the best out of the whisky but it does seem to be improving with each pour.
 Not quite a sherry bomb, but the prominent sherry influence and comfortable drinking strength make this a very pleasant dram for a reasonable price.

 Visit the Càrn Mòr website here.